Oil extends gains as OPEC moves to cap Nigeria output

 Russian Energy Minister Alexander Novak told reporters on Monday that an additional 200,000 barrels per day of oil could be removed from the market if compliance with a global deal to cut output was 100 percent.

 U.S. commercial crude oil inventories likely fell by 3 million barrels last week, a preliminary Reuters poll showed on Monday ahead of the data by the Industry group the American Petroleum Institute later in the day.
-[EIA/S] [API/S}
+[API/S} (Reporting by Osamu Tsukimori; Editing by Richard Pullin)